At a glance

 While very frequent flyers may benefit from the perks offered by the Delta Gold, Delta Platinum, and Delta Reserve cards, Delta doesn’t ignore the occasional travelers who want to get in on the rewards and miles.
 For their entry-level market segment, they offer two of their least expensive credit cards: the SkyMiles Options card and the classic Delta SkyMiles card.

 - Earn SkyMiles.
-These two cards earn miles at a rate of one mile per dollar spent, with two miles for each dollar spent on any Delta purchase.
+These two cards earn miles at a rate of 1 mile per dollar spent, with 2 miles for each dollar spent on any Delta purchase.

 - Bonus Miles.
 When you make your first purchase with the classic card, you will receive a modest bonus of 5,000 SkyMiles.
 With the SkyMiles Options card, you’ll get a mere 1,000.